linden416/Microservices/README.md

 The Udagram application is very distributed.
 It accesses the AWS Cloud for both backend Database storage **(Postgres)** and **S3** file services to store images.
 Although there are several Kubernetes services to employ, my application uses **Docker's Kubernetes** services to build the **cluster** of containers contributing to the support of my Udagram application.
 Each container in the cluster runs a service, this is a different model from the monolithic version of the app which ran all the services together.
 #### GitHub Repository ####
 https://github.com/linden416/Microservices.git
 This is the source repository for my Udagram application.
-The following directories are defined as follows:
+The following directories are defined within the **Microservices** root directory:
-**Microservices**:
 - **deployments** `<-- All the YAML files to deploy containers into Kubernetes cluster`
 - **Kubernetes_console_output** `<-- Supporting console output of working application`
-- **Screenshots `<-- Supporting screenshots of full functioning application, Docker Hub Repository, Travis CI Triggering and Building Images and pushing to Docker Hub Repo`
+- **Screenshots** `<-- Supporting screenshots of full functioning application, Docker Hub Repository, Travis CI triggering successful build`
 - **Travis_CI_Rawlog** `<-- Full log of pushed GitHub update that triggered Travis CI to build and deploy new images`
 - **udagram-app-ui**   `<-- Udagram's front end User Interface`
 - **udagram-feed-api**  `<-- Backend REST API providing images`